 This film-and-discussion program tells the story of how a group of young Jewish women, in Britain, Ireland and several other western countries, known as the “35s” because of their median age, created an international movement to rescue persecuted “refusenik” Jews from the Soviet Union.
 In the new film Iron Ladies, these remarkable women share their untold story on film, joined by Natan Sharansky and others.

-Fred Korematsu defied the US government in 1942 when he refused to be interned as a Japanese American.
+Fred Korematsu defied the US government in 1942 when he refused to be incarcerated as a Japanese American.
 His case went all the way to the Supreme Court, which ruled against him.
-He was finally exonerated in 1983, in a landmark case that restored his civil rights and led to reparations for all Japanese Americans who had been interned during World War II.
+He was finally exonerated in 1983, in a landmark case that restored his civil rights and helped lead to reparations for all Japanese Americans who had been incarcerated during World War II.
 In 1998, Korematsu received the Presidential Medal of Freedom.
 The film Of Civil Wrongs and Rights tells his powerful and important story.

 On this Mother’s Day film-and-discussion program we present Family Treasures Lost & Found — exploring the quest of journalist Karen Frenkel to learn the stories that remained untold about her mother’s Holocaust survival experience.